TylerBalsam/TylerBalsam-Coding-Samples/README.md

 3. A C++ project for a previous programming class, implementing a version of the lower level floating point division operations.

-Here's a brief overview of each project:
+Here's a overview of each project:

 ## 1. Classification Colorization: